Claudi0-V/rust-exercises/ex02/README.md

-2:

-> Write a Program that asks for a number and then displays the message `The number entered was [number].`
+> Write a Program that asks for two numbers and print the sum;